Moya/Moya/docs/Endpoints.md

 ## From Target to Endpoint

-You can add parameters or HTTP header fields in this closure.
+In this closure you have absolute power over converting from `Target` to `Endpoint`.
+You can change the `task`, `method`, `url`, `headers` or `sampleResponse`.
 For example, we may wish to set our application name in the HTTP header fields for server-side analytics.

 ```swift